Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Introduction

-A stable and convergent two-dimensional finite volume element method is designed by Huang et al. \cite{SWHH1}.
-We adopt a different approach, executing operator splitting and temporal discretization before we handle the degeneration of the problem in space by using the fitted finite-volume method, proposed by Wang \cite{SW} and further developed in \cite{A,CV}.
-The attractive features of our numerical method are computational efficiency and positivity (short for non-negativity) of the numerical solution.
+We aim at constructing an economical numerical algorithm without compromising the stability by implementing locally one-dimensional splitting backward Euler method (LOD-BE) splitting method in time.
+The operator splitting and temporal discretization are executed before we handle the degeneracy of the problem in space by using the fitted finite volume method, proposed by Wang \cite{SW} and further developed in \cite{A,CV}.
+The attractive features of our numerical method are computational efficiency, stability and positivity (short for nonnegativity) of the numerical solution.

-In Section \ref{DiffProblem} we formulate the differential problem and present a brief analysis for existence and uniqueness of a weak solution as well as the weak maximum principle.
-Section \ref{LOD} contains the full description of the splitting method.
-In Section \ref{NumExp} we perform numerical tests with the splitting scheme and we analyze experimentally the global error in discrete norms.
+In Section \ref{DiffProblem} we formulate the differential problem and present brief analysis of the existence and uniqueness of weak solution in weighted Sobolev spaces as well as the weak maximum principle.
+Section \ref{LOD} focuses on the construction and analysis of the splitting method.
+The full discretization is presented in Section \ref{FullDisc} where we also discuss the discrete maximum principle.
+In Section \ref{NumExp} we analyze experimentally the global error in discrete norms.